Documentation

 Log Management Best Practices

-There are several ways to address that:
+There are several ways to help with this, described below.

-1. Datasets
+Datasets

 Datasets offer a streamlined approach to organizing log data, enhancing query speed and efficiency.